-- Breathe – breathing exercises are amazing ways to calm your system and take time for yourself.
+- Breathe.
+Breathing exercises are amazing ways to calm your system and take time for yourself.

 - Meditate – this is great for de-stressing and there are lots of guided meditations online for beginners, but if you want a super-powerful womb meditation, click here.

-If you have any tips for other women suffering with this condition or want to share your own experience, please leave them in the comments below.
+If you have any tips for other women suffering from this condition or want to share your own experience, please leave them in the comments below.
 Or if you have any questions, feel free to ask!